NicodemusGurion/nicodemusgurion.github.io/_posts/Rebecca was only 3 years old.md

 # Rebecca was a woman

-Genesis 24:16,28 calls Rebecca a "young woman".
-Some of our Muslim friends seem to have a problem understanding that a 3 year old is not a woman by any means, young or otherwise.
+Genesis 24:16,28 calls Rebecca a "bethula" or "young woman".
+The word "Bethula" signifies an unmarried woman, which means it is someone who is of marriagable age.
+Some of our Muslim friends seem to have a problem understanding this fact, but a 3 year old is not of marriageable age.

+In Genesis 24:56,57 they ask her if she wants to go with Abraham's servant to be married to Isaac.
+What parent or guardian would let a 3 year old decide such a thing?

+In fact if you read the accound in Genesis 24, there is not a single thing indicating that Rebecca is a child.
+Everything she says and does and the way people refer to her and speak to her shows that she is an adult woman.

 # Rebecca was strong

+When Abraham sent his servant to find a wife for Isaac, he prayed to God that whichever young woman would give him a drink and watered his camels would be the one chosen by God.
+Rebecca not only gave him a drink, but also watered his camels.
+Abrahams servand had ten camels.
+(Genesis 24:10) And [a camel can drink 200 L (53 US gal) of water in three minutes](https://en.wikipedia.org/wiki/Camel).
+That's 2000 liters or kilograms of water.
+And Rebecca went back and forth to the well, carrying 2000 kilograms of water in her jar.
+And our muslim friends would have us believe that a 3 year old would be able to do that.
+Such a 3 year old must be built like the offspring of Arnols Schwarsenegger and a tank.
+I don't even think a 3 year old could lift a single jar of water.
+So the idea that Rebecca was 3 years old is insane to say the least.

 # Christians don't follow Isaac as an example